Frequently Asked Questions (FAQs)

 Under this Programme, you will be offered a one-year fixed-term contract renewable for a second year by the organization which has selected you through the interview process (the usual length of assignment is two years).
 The second-year extension is subject to a performance review during the first year.
 The entry grade will be at the level P2 step 1 of the professional category for the United Nations System and at the equivalent grade for other International Organizations.

 Only pre-selected candidates will be interviewed by representatives of the various international organizations.
 These candidates will be interviewed remotely via web-based video conference facilities.
-In general, interviews take place in June and July.
+Interviews may take place between August and October.
 Once the interview process is finalized, international organizations notify UN/DESA and the Ministry of Foreign Affairs and International Cooperation.
 All candidates will be informed by UN/DESA of their interview outcome.

 Prior to official recruitment, all selected candidates must participate in a mandatory induction course organized by the United Nations System Staff College.
 They will be joined by selected candidates from the JPO Programmes funded by other donor countries.
 All expenditures related to the induction course attendance will be borne by the donor Government through UN/DESA.
 The course will train participants on a variety of topics including emerging issues in the international agenda, aid coherence and effectiveness, conflict situation and analysis, negotiations, security and safety issues, communication skills, team work and collaboration, knowledge management and results-based management.